MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting controls the ability of users to view their Resultant Set of Policy (RSoP) data.

 By default, interactively logged on users can view their own Resultant Set of Policy (RSoP) data.